AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-change-search-engine-in-admin-fields-locked.md

 ## Cause

-The search engine configuration is locked in the `app/etc/env.php` file or the search engine is explicitly defined in the `.magento.env.yaml` file.
+The search engine configuration is locked in the `app/etc/env.php` file, or the search engine is explicitly defined in the `.magento.env.yaml` file.

 ## Solution